Jeremy Pena Player Props: Astros vs. Giants

 Giants Pitching Rankings

-- The pitching staff for the Giants has a collective 9.4 K/9, the ninth-best in the league.
+- The pitching staff for the Giants has a collective 9.3 K/9, which ranks 11th in MLB.

-- The Giants have a 4.95 team ERA that ranks 25th among all league pitching staffs.
+- The Giants' 5.04 team ERA ranks 25th among all league pitching staffs.

-- The Giants allow the fourth-most home runs in baseball (41 total, 1.5 per game).
+- Giants pitchers combine to surrender 41 total home runs at a rate of 1.5 per game (to rank 25th in the league).

-- Stripling (0-1) makes the start for the Giants, his third of the season.
+- DeSclafani gets the start for the Giants, his sixth of the season.
+He is 2-1 with a 2.70 ERA and 27 strikeouts in 30 2/3 innings pitched.

-- His most recent appearance came on Sunday, April 23 against the New York Mets, when the right-hander tossed 3 1/3 innings, surrendering two earned runs while giving up six hits.
+- The righty last pitched on Thursday against the St. Louis Cardinals, when he threw six innings, allowing two earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.